onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 126:39
 her father's blonde hair hasn't she yes
 126:42
-she's very fair tape script 7.14 one it
+she's very fair tapescript 7.14 one it
 126:51
 was a great party last night wasn't it
 126:54